keanscripts/PyShell/README.md

 Toolbox is an open source python project developed as a simple terminal alternative.

 ## Installation

 1: You must have python installed

 Download at https://www.python.org/downloads/

-2: You must have toolbox installed
+2: You must have toolbox downloaded

 Download at https://www.toolbox.com/downloads/

+3: To start toolbox, run this command in your terminal

+python3 t.py

 ## Keywords
 The following keywords are used in the Toolbox commands: